The rain on the avenue des Champs Elyssés was getting heavier this late October evening.

 ‘Non, non, Louise, you didn’t hear me correctly.
 I asked how you would like to have him – for yourself I mean, forever – I have no further use for him.’

 The girl averted her eyes and felt her mouth going dry.
-No, she’d be able to tread carefully and bluff this one out.
+No, she’d be able to ride this one out.

 Geneviève put paid to that line of thinking.
 ‘You see, Louise, I know all about Philippe.’
 The woman had no words – the ball was now firmly in Geneviève’s court.
 ‘How long has it been going on for?’